torvalds/linux/Documentation/filesystems/ceph.rst

   # mount -t ceph cephuser@cephfs=/ /mnt/ceph -o mon_addr=192.168.1.100/192.168.1.101

 When using the mount helper, monitor address can be read from ceph configuration file if available.
-Note that, the cluster FSID (passed as part of the device string) is validated by checking it with the FSID reported by the monitor.
+Analte that, the cluster FSID (passed as part of the device string) is validated by checking it with the FSID reported by the monitor.